Teatro en Sepia

 Audiovisual production: José López and Natalia Cano

-Research: the scenes were created from the collaborative analysis of Alejandra Egido, Miriam Álvarez, Lorena Cañuqueo and Ana Vivaldi, part of the CARLA project
+Research: the scenes were created using collaborative research by Alejandra Egido, Miriam Álvarez, Lorena Cañuqueo and Ana Vivaldi